 - Freedom Circles: Grounded in self-determination, positive peer relationships and relationships with caring adults, our weekly, two-hour Freedom Circles provide healing and support for young people navigating to stay out of the system.

 - Self-Determined Life Coaching & Healing: After stabilizing and receiving immediately needed support and services, participants are assigned a life coach to partner in designing a self-determined life plan.

 - Self-Determined Housing & Re-Entry: Support for people re-entering after being incarcerated, including housing support and referrals, systems navigation, job training and placement and technology and life skills after being denied access while inside.
-In 2020, YWFC will pilot a re-entry housing project in the San Francisco Bay Area.
-Oakland will specifically pilot an arts, healing and re-entry program.
+In 2020, during the COVID-19 pandemic, YWFC will piloted a re-entry housing project in the San Francisco Bay Area.
+Oakland has been specifically offering an arts, healing, and re-entry program.

 - Participatory Defense: In partnership with DeBug, YWFC organizes young people facing sentencing and their families to organize court support and advocacy to reduce sentencing.